Research Projects Overview

 The Montana Department of Transportation (MDT) conducts research to discover, develop, or extend knowledge to operate, maintain, and improve the statewide multimodal transportation system.
 More specifically, MDT focuses on applied research to answer questions and solve problems, resulting in more efficient and cost-effective operations; increased safety, economic vitality, and sensitivity to the environment; and improved quality.

-The very first step to initiating a research project is to discuss the idea with research staff.
-It may be that the solution already exists and can be found through a literature search of published transportation research (TRID (Transportation Research International Database) or the solution may soon exist as determined by a search of the Research in Progress database.
+The very first step to initiating a research project is to discuss the idea with Research staff.
+It may be that the solution already exists and can be found through a literature search of published transportation research TRID (Transportation Research International Database) database. or the solution may be in the works as determined by a search of the Research in Progress database.
 Also, it may be that the idea is more suitable for NCHRP or pooled-fund research.
 Finally, the research may be better suited for an experimental project.
 All research venues have different requirements and approaches; however, Research staff can guide you in your journey to find the answers you need.
 The research project process is diagrammed below.

 There are four ways to initiate a research project as indicated below and by the blue shaded boxes in the above diagram.

 - Annual Research Solicitation

 - Montana Partnership for the Advancement of Research in Transportation (MPART)